Nexmo/nexmo-developer/_documentation/en/messages/code-snippets/whatsapp/send-text.md

 Key | Description
 -- | --
+`API_ENDPOINT` | For production use the endpoint is `https://api.nexmo.com/v0.1/messages`.
+For sandbox testing the endpoint is `https://messages-sandbox.nexmo.com/v0.1/messages`.
 `WHATSAPP_NUMBER` | The WhatsApp number that has been allocated to you by Nexmo.
 `TO_NUMBER` | The phone number you are sending the message to.